Swan/Vibe/README.md

 # Vibe
-A Discord Bot specifically for the Vibro Enthusiast Club
+A Discord Bot specifically for the Vibro Enthusiast Club.
+Used mainly for score tracking.

 # Usage
 Running the bot is fairly simple.
 I don't know why you would, since it's for personal use, but here you go anyway.